AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 <p align="center"><i>The old skills section—so much wasted space!</i></p>

-5. JavaScript is cool, but also apparently expensive when overused.
+5. ~~JavaScript is cool, but also apparently expensive when overused.
 I think I'd like Typescript much more; aside from Python, there are few dynamically typed languages that I like working with.
 Coming from a C++ background, I prefer static typing because it makes your code much easier to read, and it enforces a strict contract with the compiler.
 In my opinion, dynamic typing is just fine for small scripts; it's when your code base grows that it becomes a nightmare to maintain.
-Again, for this project, that wasn't really a problem.
+Again, for this project, that wasn't really a problem.~~ Blah, blah, blah.
+TL;DR: JavaScript is awesome so long as you don't abuse it :)

 ## That's About It!